scotty369/DS350_FA24_Townsend_Scott/week_03/W03_Case_Study.html.md

 :::

-Reviewing the scatter plot above, we are able to see that the destination airport with the worst arrival delays is CAE airport being over a 40 minute delay.
-TUL is behind CAE at close to a 35 minute delay.
+Reviewing the plot above displaying individual flights across different airports, we are able to see that the destination airport with the worst arrival delays is RIC airport with one flight recording a delay close to a 450 minute delay.
+CAK is behind RIC with one flight being over a 400 minute delay.